kilpkonn/msc-thesis/main.typ

 As compound types may contain generic arguments, the tactic works in both forward and backward direction.
 The forward direction is used if the ADT does not have any generic parameters.
 The backward direction is used for types that have generic parameters.
-In the backward direction all the generic type arguments are taken from the types in wishlist so we know that we only produce types that somehow contribute towards our search.
+In the backward direction all the generic type arguments are taken from the types in wishlist.
+By doing that we know that we only produce types that somehow contribute towards our search.

 The tactic avoids types that have unstable generic parameters that do not have default values.
 Unstable generics with default values are allowed as many of the well known types have unstable generic parameters that have default values.